chau-eric/tcpdump-capture/README.md

 <h1>Analyze Network Traffic with tcpdump</h1>

 <h2>Description</h2>
 This project consists of using tcpdump to capture and analyze TCP packets.
 We will also create a shell script with options and advanced expressions to filter the packets captured.
+Wireshark will also be used to analyze packet capture files.
 <br />

 <h2>Tools Used</h2>

 - <b>tcpdump</b>
 - <b>Wireshark</b>
 - <b>Visual Studio Code</b>

 <h2>Environment</h2>